maxi1134/Home-Assistant-Config/documentation/automations_list.md

           Close the blinds

-        Nate Sleep Mode: #Nate Sleep mode is turned on and off by bayesian sensor

-          Mutes the Livingroom TV speaker

-          Mutes the Livingroom Window speaker

-          Restrics the Livingroom Library speaker to 25% volume

         Movie mode: #Movie mode is triggered by a bayesian sensor that looks for the lenght of the media playing and it's categorization

           Turn the lights to purple at 30% brightness during media playback